 It’s not all substance though, the Logitech G Pro Gaming Keyboard has some style in its design too.
 It’s not the usual gaudy affair that you’d find in some gaming keyboards, but rather a refined and classic design with a few visual flairs, such as the programmable light-up keys.
 This means all you have to do is change to backlighting to a nice neutral white and it will look right at home in a professional setup.

-Dell Wired Keyboard: Best cheap keyboard for home offices
+3. Dell Wired Keyboard: Best keyboard for home offices on a budget

 If you’re looking for a cheap, reliable and no nonsense keyboard then the Dell Wired Keyboard is the easy choice.
 It’s cheap but doesn’t feel cheap, if you know what we mean?
 The layout of the Dell Wired Keyboard is as standard as it comes, but why mess with what works?
 You get a standard QWERTY keyboard layout, a separate number pad and that’s about it, but what else could you possibly need?